To financially support essential community programs that address housing, opportunities for our youth and champion diversity within our community.

-The Bridge Association of REALTORS® Community Foundation awards grants annually to support essential community programs in the categories of Youth Arts and Education, Senior Services Community Activities, and Workforce Housing and Homeless within Albany, Berkeley, El Cerrito, Emeryville, Kensington, Oakland, and Piedmont.
+The Bridge Association of REALTORS® Community Foundation awards grants* annually to support essential community programs in the categories of Youth Arts and Education, Senior Services Community Activities, and Workforce Housing and Homeless within Albany, Berkeley, Emeryville, Kensington, Oakland, and Piedmont.

 Apply at grants.bridgeaor.org during this period.

-Funding Priorities for Youth Arts & Education
+Youth Arts & Education

 We seek to provide support where our contributions can help equalize opportunities for children of all social and economic backgrounds to programs providing services such as arts and cultural classes and events, public and private education including Special Education programs and those involving food & nutrition programs addressing hunger.

-Funding Priorities for Workforce Housing & Homeless
+Workforce Housing & the Homeless

 We seek to provide support to organizations directly benefiting the homeless population and advocacy groups seeking long-term solutions to the housing crisis such as programs involved in affordable housing and those addressing hunger and nutrition issues.

-Funding Priorities for Senior Services & Community Activities
+Senior Services & Community Activities